f1se4/portfolio/md/airbnbds4/part3.md

 * In minimum_nights you have to review the maximums
 * In calculated_host_listings_count you have to check the maximums

-We review minimums and maximums in the price
+We will review minimums and maximums in the price

 ```python
 listings.price.plot.kde()